 Nonmetallic Fuel System Tubing with One or More Layers

-This SAE Standard covers the minimum requirements for multilayer, nonmetallic tubing as manufactured as a liquid-carrying or vapor-carrying component for use in gasoline, alcohol blends with gasoline, or diesel fuel systems.
-Monowall tubing (one layer construction) is also covered by this document.
-The construction has one or more layers of polymer-based compounds in the wall, primarily for the purpose of improvement in permeation resistance to hydrocarbons found in various fuels.
-The construction can have a straight-wall configuration or can have a wall that is partially convoluted or corrugated.
-It may have an innermost layer with improved electrical conductivity for use where such a characteristic is desired; also, the improved electrical conductivity can apply to the entire wall construction, if the tubing is a monowall.
-This document is intended to cover tubing for any portion of a fuel system which operates above -40°C, and below 115°C, and up to a maximum working gage pressure of 690 kPa.
-The peak intermittent temperature is 115°C. For long-term continuous usage, the temperature shall not exceed 90°C.
+This SAE Standard presents the minimum requirements for nonmetallic tubing with one or more layers manufactured for use as liquid-carrying or vapor-carrying component in fuel systems for gasoline, or alcohol blends with gasoline.
+Requirements in this document also apply to monowall tubing (one layer construction).
+When the construction has one or more layers of polymer-based compounds in the wall, the multilayer constructions are primarily for the purpose of improvement in permeation resistance to hydrocarbons found in various fuels.
+The tube construction can have a straight-wall configuration, a wall that is convoluted or corrugated, or a combination of each.
+It may have an innermost layer with improved electrical conductivity for use where such a characteristic is desired.
+The improved electrical conductivity can apply to the entire wall construction, if the tubing is a monowall.
+(For elastomeric based MLT constructions, refer to SAE J30 and SAE J2405).